ministryofjustice/parliamentary-questions/README.md

     gem install bundler && bundle install

+### Installation Issues

+There maybe an issue installing `eventmachine` on an M1 mac.
+This maybe solved by running

+    gem install eventmachine -v '1.2.7' -- --with-ldflags="-Wl,-undefined,dynamic_lookup"
+    bundle install

-If you get problems installing the pg gem not being able to find libpg, try setting the architecture flag as follows:
+If you get problems installing the `pg` gem not being able to find libpg, try setting the architecture flag as follows:

     gem install bundler && ARCHFLAGS="-arch x86_64" bundle install

+---

 You can now proceed setting up the database table layout